πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Feel the power of loops with this slider

-Change the number of iterations.
-See how many lines you'd need without a loop.
+Drag to change the iteration count and watch how many lines you'd need without a loop.

 ❌ Without loop